Last Updated on July 22, 2022 by Laura Turner

 What surprised you the most about your medical studies?

 This is a very specific answer, but I was very surprised by diabetes as a disease entity.
 I had come in with a completely inaccurate understanding of what it meant to be diabetic and what the potentially devastating complications were.
-I was just surprised over and over again, once I hit the wards in third and fourth years of medical school.
+I was just surprised over and over again, once I hit the wards in the third and fourth years of medical school.
 I came to really understand that people lost their limbs to this, their vision to this, kidneys to this.
 I understood that my previous understanding of what diabetes meant medically was very sheltered and globally inaccurate.

-I was surprised at how much I loved surgery, and loved the acute and critical care setting, and how rewarding and motivating I found it to take care of critically ill surgical patients.
+I was surprised at how much I loved surgery and loved the acute and critical care setting, and how rewarding and motivating I found it to take care of critically ill surgical patients.
 I think that wasn’t necessarily how I saw myself when I started med school.
 That was a personal—and career-relevant—surprise.

 What information/advice do you wish you had known when you were beginning your medical studies?